What is biogas? A green energy source with many benefits

 Another important factor is that degassed livestock manure has higher nitrogen energy efficiency on plants than unprocessed livestock manure, meaning that plants more easily absorb the nutrients in degassed livestock manure.
 The use of biogas therefore results in reduced nitrogen stripping into our groundwater.

-A biogas plant utilises an existing resource (livestock manure), possible 2nd generation crops (straw, successive crops, beet tops etc.) as well as energy efficient crops, produced on parts of the farmland.
+A biogas plant utilizes an existing resource (livestock manure), possible 2nd generation crops (straw, successive crops, beet tops etc.) as well as energy efficient crops, produced on parts of the farmland.
 This provides agriculture with a wider foundation, since the production includes grain, meat, milk as well as energy.

 Since many countries currently subsidize the production of green energy, the energy part is often subject to long-term price assurance.